Jaydee8652/EspressoBatch/README.md

 If the provided .cif files are from the Cambridge Structural Database, a .csv of additional characteristics can be obtained by saving a selection of structures as a TAB separated values table in Conquest.
 This can then be converted with excel or another .csv manager.
 This file can be provided at 'EspressoBatch/structure_data.csv' to allow for more robust filtering.
 Without a provided 'structure_data.csv', filtering settings that require it will be forcibly disabled if selected.

 On the first run this script will create the 'original_cifs' directory.
-Place .cif files in 'original_cifs' and rerun, the user will then be presented with different filtering settings.
+Place .cif files in 'original_cifs' and rerun.
+#### The user will then be presented with different filtering settings.
 Any combination of these filters can be run through an integer input.

  - 1:  Discard structures with r factor greater than [{rCap} default: 10] (This data is stored in 'structure_data.csv')
  - 2:  Discard structures flagged as disordered by their CSD author (This data is stored in 'structure_data.csv')